The Dead Sea Hotel

 Of hotels

-The Dead Sea Hotel you encounter in this book is an act of wanton and wholesale theft: its entire environs, including the famous ‘Barrel Bar’, were nicked lock, stock and tattered barrel from the Windsor, once an adjunct to the infamous Shepheard’s Hotel.
+The Dead Sea Hotel you encounter in this book is an act of wanton and wholesale theft: its entire environs, including the famous ‘Barrel Bar’, were nicked lock, stock and tattered barrel from the Windsor, once an adjunct to Cairo’s infamous Shepheard’s Hotel.

 Shepheard’s itself was burnt down in 1952, in a wave of city-wide conflagrations which nobody to this day can quite explain.
-One of the Middle East’s most famous and celebrated colonial era hotels, during the war Shepheard’s was home to a barman by the name of Joe Scialom (pronounced ‘Shalom’), the inventor of the cocktail Suffering Bastard, a play on Scialom’s own hungover state as a ‘Suffering Bar Steward’.
+One of the Middle East’s most famous and celebrated colonial era hotels, during WWII Shepheard’s was home to a barman by the name of Joe Scialom (pronounced ‘Shalom’), the inventor of the cocktail Suffering Bastard, a play on Scialom’s own hungover state as a ‘Suffering Bar Steward’.

-And that’s 30ml brandy, 30ml gin, 15ml lime juice and a dash of bitters topped up with 120ml ginger beer, served tall with a sprig of mint and a slice of orange.
+How do you make a Suffering Bastard to cure that there suffering bar steward?
+Well, that’s 30ml brandy, 30ml gin, 15ml lime juice and a dash of bitters topped up with 120ml ginger beer, served tall with a sprig of mint and a slice of orange.
 So now you know.

 Trader Vic’s sells a very moreish drink by the same name that has absolutely nothing to do with the original recipe or its inventor, but it does taste lovely.